 Why Dates Are A Concern?

-Dates are delightful nuggets of sweetness, rich in natural fructose, a fruit-based sugar.
-A single serving, approximately 24 grams of Medjool date, provides about 67 calories and 18 grams of carbohydrates.
-For individuals with diabetes, who need to be mindful of their carb intake, the high carbohydrate content in dates can raise concerns.
+Dates are delightful nuggets of sweetness, rich in fructose, a natural fruit-based sugar.
+A single serving, approximately 24 grams per Medjool date, provides about 67 calories and 18 grams of carbohydrates.
+For individuals with diabetes, who need to be mindful of their carb intake, the high carbohydrate content in dates might be concerning.
 However, it's essential to debunk the misconception that people with diabetes should completely avoid dates.
 The key here is moderation.
 Consuming large quantities of dates can be harmful to diabetic patients due to their naturally occurring sugar content.
 As with any food, portion control is crucial for those managing diabetes.

 Also Read: 5 Fruits Low On Glycemic Index That Are Good For Diabetics-Infographic

-Despite being naturally sweet, dates are packed with essential nutrients and are particularly rich in fibre, which aids in slowing down the absorption of sugars in the body.
+Although naturally sweet, dates are rich in essential nutrients and are particularly rich in fibre, which aids in slowing down the absorption of sugars in the body.
 When enjoyed in moderation, dates can be a safe and wholesome snack choice for individuals living with diabetes.

 Impact Of Dates On Blood Glucose Levels

-A study was conducted in 2009, to evaluate the effect of two varieties of dates (Medjool and Hallawi) on blood glucose levels.
+A study was conducted in 2009 to evaluate the effect of two varieties of dates (Medjool and Hallawi) on blood glucose levels.
 Subjects were given 100g of either of these dates every day.
-The result showed that none of their blood sugars or triglycerides had elevated after 4 weeks, despite the date’s high sugar value.
+The results showed that neither their blood sugar nor triglyceride levels had increased after 4 weeks, despite the date’s high sugar value.
 Further, the study disclosed that regular intake of dates has no impact on blood glucose levels in healthy adults.

 Nevertheless, diabetic patients should monitor their blood sugar levels and understand how their bodies respond to different diets and various foods.
 This is very important.
-Most healthcare providers advise diabetic patients to have not more than 3 dates per day if their sugar levels are under control.
+Most healthcare providers advise diabetic patients to have no more than 3 dates per day provided their blood sugar levels are under control.

 What Is The Best Time To Eat Dates For Diabetes?

 Dates are super sweet and nutritious; one can enjoy them in several ways for optimal health incentives.
-They serve as an amazing pre-workout snack, the best bedtime snack and can also form a key part of your breakfast when added to your porridge or cereal.
+They serve as an amazing pre-workout snack, a great bedtime snack and can also be a key part of your breakfast when added to your porridge or cereal.

 For diabetic patients dates work better as an intermediary snack than a part of a meal.
 Thus, when consumed along with nuts, they make the best nut trail mix for mid-morning or evening snacks.